Architecting for HIPAA Compliance

 - Encrypted call recording storage – Encrypted call recording storage costs an additional $.0005 cents per minute.

-- For example, post call notifications trigger emails each time a call comes in that matches certain criteria you have set.
-The emails often include links to listen to the audio recording for the call.
-Be sure to remove fields that could contain unsecured PHI from your notifications such as: Recordings (unless the login required option has been turned on per item above), Transcriptions, Name, Phone number, E-mail address, Call Notes, and any other field containing PHI for your particular use case (such as tags).
+- If you are using post call notifications trigger emails each time a call comes in that matches certain criteria you have set, be sure to remove fields that could contain unsecured PHI from your notifications such as: Recordings (unless the login required option has been turned on per item above), Transcriptions, Name, Phone number, E-mail address, Call Notes, and any other field containing PHI for your particular use case (such as tags).

 - Consider turning off Caller ID in Call Settings if you do not need to collect the name or location of your callers.